larryknaebelobsidian/kingdom/Proposition 24. The Kingdom is offered to an elect nation, viz. the Jewish nation..md

 > The Mosaic economy -- likened also to a wall or fortification -- introduced to preserve intact the elect nation . . .
 > p.
 214 Vol. 1 Prop.
 24 Obs.
 8

+> (The nation as portrayed as a root-stump, holy seed) is regarded sacred, and will ultimately become holy.
+> p.
+215 Vol. 1 Prop.
+24 Obs.
+9

+> The punishment, the scattering and desolation, of the Jewish nation is itself proof of their election as, e.g. Amos (ch.
+3:2), declares : "You only have I known of all the families of the earth : *therefore* I will punish you for all your iniquities."
+This casting off is only *temporary*, as evidence e.g. Zech.
+10:6, etc.
+> p.
+215 Vol. 1 Prop.
+24 Obs.
+9